You paid for the weed and it came with seeds…might as well put those seeds to good use, right?

 Can you afford to have a few wasted attempts, or do you want to ensure you get it right the first time?

-If you do opt to go with bag seeds, here is how to ensure the best possible chance of success, while still keeping your grow simple and inexpensive (again, if you’re not keeping your grow simple and inexpensive, you really shouldn’t be using bag seed either).
+If you do opt to go with bag seeds, here is how to ensure the best possible chance of success, while still keeping your grow simple and inexpensive (again, if you’re not keeping your grow simple and inexpensive, like a windowsill grow, you really shouldn’t be using bag seed either).

 What Kind Of Bag Seeds Are Best?